OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Static Analysis

-It need to be checked that a validation method exists during logon that checks if the number of attempts for a username equals to the maximum number of attempts set.
-In that case, no logon should be granted once this threshold is meet.
-After a correct attempt, there should also be a mechanism in place to set the error counter to zero.
+Check the source code for the presence of a throttling mechanism.
+Verify that the code counts the number of attempts for a username within a short timeframe, and prevents login attempts once the threshold is meet.
+After a correct attempt, the code should set the error counter to zero.

 #### Dynamic Analysis

-Simply attempt to log in with an incorrect password multiple times.
+Attempt to log in with an incorrect password multiple times.
 After multiple attempts, the anti-brute force control should be triggered and your logon should be rejected when the correct credentials are entered.

 For a dynamic analysis of the application an interception proxy should be used.
 The following steps can be applied to check if the lockout mechanism is implemented properly.